Pranaykarvi/AppleStockPricePrediction/README.md

 ---

-This project is a robust foundation for time series forecasting with deep learning, especially useful for those exploring ensemble methods in predictive modeling.
+This project is a robust foundation for time series forecasting with deep learning concepts, especially useful for those exploring ensemble methods in predictive modeling.